Abd-007/Switch-Emulators-Guide/Ryujinx.md

 ## Section 4: Optimizations for best performance

-Ryujinx doesn't require many optimizations, you just go to the controls tab and set up your controller.
-Vulkan is the preferred option, but if a game doesn't work on Vulkan try OpenGL
+Ryujinx doesn't require many optimizations on Windows, you just go to the controls tab and set up your controller.
+Vulkan is the preferred option, but if a game doesn't work on Vulkan, try OpenGL instead.

+If you choose to manually install Ryujinx on Steam Deck/Linux over using the pinejinx installer, it gets a bit more complicated.
+It is recommended to ask for the right launch options based on your hardware in the Discord server.

 **Note:** You can pretty much just start playing now, as all required steps are complete.
 The next sections are optional i.e. installing saves, mods, shaders and some fixes for errors.